 This category was to award those who had been doing what it took to keep us safe, entertained, and protected by utilising their creativity, tenacity, selflessness, strength and resilience.

 Nu Gen Care provides a culturally sensitive care service primarily for black elders.
 Built on the foundation of four pillars;

 Training, Employment, Domiciliary Care and Residential Care.
 They train, educate and deliver excellence in the Health and Social Care sector, and provide a training programme that supports caregivers when dealing with service users from the BME communities, families and customers within the Health and Social Care environment.

 Service To Key Public Services

 Strictly Law is a virtual company that prides itself on its conscientiousness, competence, and understanding.
 They are a small community driven law firm that believes in equal rights and opportunities for all, regardless of age, sex, race, or religion.
-As a virtual firm, they’re able to meet clients in their own homes, mutually agreed convenient meeting places, Day Centres, Lunch Clubs etc, or at one of the Community Centres where they often hold their free advice clinics in their local areas which is great for the very elderly.
+As a virtual firm, they’re able to meet clients in their own homes, mutually agreed convenient meeting places, Day Centres, Lunch Clubs etc, or at one of the Community Centres where they often hold their free advice clinics in their local areas which is great for the very elderly and other vulnerable residents .

 Ronier Deumeni (Scotland)